lvanschilfgaarde/lordcephei.github.io/pages/dmft0.md

 [comment]: # (These two in principle unrelated pictures are actually linked by the hybridization function that in the present framework is constructed from the QSGW electronic structure.
 The full picture is self-consistent whenever the local part of the lattice Green's function equals the impurity Green's function.
 Namely, the self-consistent relation reads $$G_{\rm loc}=G_{\rm imp}$$)

 [comment]: # ( ### General introduction to the QSGW+DMFT algorithm )
 The general framework of the QSGW+DMFT method (true also for LDA+DMFT) relies on a separation of the whole problem into a lattice and an impurity problem (see theoretical details).
-The solution of the joint problem is found by repeatedly hoping from one picture to the other, each time using the output of one calculation to improve the input of the successive.
+The solution of the joint problem is found by repeatedly hopping from one picture to the other, each time using the output of one calculation to improve the input of the successive.
 Projection and embedding operations allow for transitions from one picture to the other.

 The solution of each of the two pictures relies on a self-consisten procedure.
 For the lattice problem it is the QSGW loop (see dedicated tutorials), whereas for the impurity picture we speak of the DMFT loop.
 The two loops are closed in a larger loop (density or self-energy loop) that allows for a fully self-consistent description.
-A pictorial representation is depicted in the figure below.
+A schematic representation is depicted in the figure below.

 ![alt text][qsgwdmft-loop]